-Now that we have a basic understanding of some of the operators and how Google Dorks can be used to scour the web, it’s time to look at query syntax.
-The following is the high level structure of Google Dorks that targets a specific domain:
+Now that we have a basic understanding of some of the operators and how Google Dorks can scour the web, it’s time to look at query syntax.
+The following is the high-level structure of Google Dorks that targets a specific domain:

-A hacker would simply plug in the desired parameters as follows:
+A hacker would plug in the desired parameters as follows:

 If a hacker wishes to search by a field other than the URL, the following can be effectively substituted:

 These options will help a hacker uncover a lot of information about a site that isn’t readily apparent without a Google Dork.
-These options also offer ways to scan the web to located hard to find content.
+These options also offer ways to scan the web to locate hard-to-find content.
 The following is an example of a Google Dork:

 Making Effective Use of Operators

-It may seem a little cryptic at first, so let me provide a few examples that show how the different operators can be used to locate content and website data.
-A user can make effective use of the intitle operator to locate anything on a website.
+It may seem a little cryptic at first, so let me provide a few examples that show how the different operators can locate content and website data.
+A user can make effective use of the intitle operator to find anything on a website.
 Perhaps they are scraping email addresses and want to scan sites for the “@” symbol, or maybe they are looking for an index of other files.

-Furthermore, the intext operator can basically be used to scan individual pages for any text you want, such as a target’s email address, name, the name of a web page (like a login screen) or other personal information to collect data about them.
+Furthermore, the intext operator can be used to scan individual pages for any text you want, such as a target’s email address, name, the name of a web page (like a login screen), or other personal information to collect data about them.